Frederic H. Dustin

 Frederic H. Dustin, PhD (January 12, 1930 – May 5, 2018) was an American professor, author, businessman and philanthropist.
-He was the creator and owner of the Kimnyoung Maze Park on Jeju Island, South Korea.
+He was the creator and owner of the Gimnyeong Maze Park on Jeju Island, South Korea.
 Dr. Dustin, a professor at Jeju National University, was an honorary citizen of the Jeju Self-governing Province.
 He was also reportedly the longest independently living foreigner in Korea and continued to maintain his U.S. citizenship.

 Personal life

 Frederic H. Dustin was born on January 12, 1930, in Bellingham at St. Luke's Hospital to Fred H Dustin and Mayme Hall.
 He died on May 5, 2018, on Jeju Island in Korea.
 He lived in Korea since 1958 and on Jeju since 1971.
 He was married in 1971 to Marie-Louise Gebhardt, a Lutheran missionary.
 She died in 1973 after contracting cancer.

 Education

 His original academic interest was Native Americans but he later focused on traditional Korean culture.
 Dustin is the first American to receive a Master's in Korean Language and Literature.
 His Master's thesis was entitled An Aspect of Korean Contemporary Literature with Special Reference to Bulggot (a Korean novel).

 He entered the University of Washington in September 1948 and attended until June 1949.
 He then entered Western Washington University from September 1949 until June 1951.
 Two years later, he re-entered Western Washington State University in July 1953 and graduated the following year, on June 11, 1954, with a bachelor's degree in education.

 Dustin later attended the University of Michigan in July and August 1955.
 There, he entered the University of Washington Graduate School in September 1957.
 He graduated on December 19, 1958, with the first Master of Arts Degree in Korean language and literature in the U.S.